iu-data-science-python-i590-Group1/final-project-team-python-byte/README.md

 Name 1: Sachin Sharma
 1. Added file 'FinalAssignment-Phase2.ipynb' in code folder
-2. Implemented solution for phase 2 assignment as per instructions and added markup
+2. Implemented solution for phase 2 assignment as per instructions and added markup ~ Use KMeans algorithm (do not use column CLASS)
+    ~ Find the optimal number of clusters
+    ~ Revise data variation
+    ~ Implement normalization
-3. Merged my branch to master and verify that code is running successffully
+3. Updated & Merged my branch to master and verify that code is running successffully
-4. Review the code and make it to the closure
+4. Reviewed the code and make it to the closure

 Name 2: Leonardo
 1. Reviewed the code and completed each step of phase II assignment.